alfredomarinus/portfolio/Credit Card Fraud Detection/README.md

   <img src="images/image-1.png"/>
 </p>

 This dataset is imbalanced.
 Only 0.2 % are fraud transactions.
 The average amount of fraud transactions (fraud cost) is RM 122.21.
-Since the amount of fraud transactions is heavily skewed, we will be using median instead, which is RM 9.25.
+Since the amount of fraud transactions is heavily skewed, we used median instead, which is RM 9.25.

 ## MODEL DEVELOPMENT
 ### 1. Model preparation
-  - This dataset is separated into training set (70 %) and test set (30 %).
+  - This dataset was separated into training set (70 %) and test set (30 %).
-  - Training set is used for model development while test set is used for model evaluation.
+  - Training set will be used for model development while test set will be used for model evaluation.
-  - The training set will be used on six different models to find the best model using cross-validation technique.
+  - Six different models were built and cross-validation technique will be applied along with the training set.
-  - F1-score is our main metric and since F1-score is derived from precision and recall, we will also use those two metrics.
+  - F1-score will be our main metric and since F1-score is derived from precision and recall, those two metrics are also needed.
-  - We also will be using false negatives and false positives to calculate fraud cost and number of customers with potential to churn, respectively.
+  - We will also need false negatives and false positives to calculate fraud cost and number of customers with potential to churn, respectively.

 ### 2. Cross-validation
-  - 5-fold cross-validation is done to estimate the performance of six different machine learning models on unseen data.
+  - 5-fold cross-validation was done to estimate the performance of six different machine learning models on unseen data.
   - Random Forest achieved the highest F1-score, followed by K-Nearest Neighbors, Support Vector Machines and so on.
-  - Naive Bayes has the least money loss, but it could not compensate with its high number of false positive.
+  - Naive Bayes had the least money loss, but it could not compensate with its high number of false positives.
 Customers have tendency to stop using our products/services.
 This can affect our customer life value (CLV).

 <table border="1" class="dataframe">
   <thead>